What is a Heat Pump?

 A heat pump is a mechanical-compression cycle refrigeration system that can heat a controlled space, or be reversed and cool the same space.
 Typically, there are two components to a heat pump system: an indoor unit called an air handler (which circulates air in the space) and an outdoor unit which is the heat pump, but is very similar to the compressor in standard central air installations.
 The refrigerant is circulated and it absorbs heat (to cool the space) or releases heat to warm the space.

 There are quite a few, but the ones that I've started to see with more regularity are mini-splits (they are installed directly into the walls), and systems that are quite similar to central air installations, where the air handler is in the attic, and the heat pump which is outside.

 How efficient are heat pumps?
 Do they save on heating costs?

 Heat Pumps work with electricity and are considered very efficient.
-They are a recomended product by MassSave.
+They are a recommended product by MassSave.
 They are supposed to be much more efficient than traditional baseboard electric heat.
 The electricity doesn't come from nowhere of course, it comes from the power plant, and most power today in New England is generated from Natural Gas or Nuclear fuel (about 75%).
 Although electricity has gotten more expensive lately, the supply of Nat Gas is significant, and will probably keep a lid on prices for the foreseeable future.
 Oil has been headed in the opposite direction, but still on balance is probably more expensive than heat pumps.
 Certainly, heat pumps have been significantly less expensive than oil the last few years, when it traded between 3 and 4.5 dollars a gallon.
-Electric Heat Pumps are probably not cheaper to operate than nat gas furnaces.
+Electric Heat Pumps are probably not cheaper to operate than natural gas furnaces.